smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 * `wifiFrequencyBandsSupported` - defines supported frequency bands.
 Available values: FREQUENCY_BAND_2_4_GHZ, FREQUENCY_BAND_5_0_GHZ, FREQUENCY_BAND_6_0_GHZ;

-If the `wifiFrequencyBandsSupported` of HMI does not intersect with Mobile's: the feature cannot be initialized for the application.
+If the `wifiFrequencyBandsSupported` of HMI does not intersect with mobile's, the feature cannot be initialized for the application.

 If the result of the intersection of these parameters is a single value, which is allowed via ini file, the application can initialize the feature and the value should be used for the network.